Malphaet/midiRebind/README.md

 * TODO: General decorators @armtake

 * URGENT : Fix the connection issue
+* TODO: More explicit midi output/input connection error (and backup or exit)
+* TODO: CLEAN CONNECTION TO A RACK, ANYTHING BUT THIS CLUSTERF*CK
 * TODO: Connect the IOHandler with handler, binding and vice-versa, check some.